-Southern Resident orcas are a symbol of everything we value about this region – their beauty, power and fragility are the inspiration for our desire to protect this beautiful inland sea.
-If we protect salmon, reduce pollution and make these waters quieter, we create a healthy environment not only for orcas but for all the creatures who call this place home – including you and me.
-If we protect the orca, we protect the Strait, and future generations will have the privilege of seeing these whales who are key part of the ecological, spiritual and economic health of the Georgia Strait region.
+Southern Resident orcas are a symbol of everything we value about this region – their beauty, power and fragility are the inspiration for our desire to protect the Salish sea.
+If we protect salmon, reduce pollution and make the ocean quieter, we create a healthy environment not only for orcas but for all who call this place home – including you and me.
+If we protect orcas, we protect the Strait, and future generations will have the privilege of seeing this population, which is a key part of the ecological, spiritual and economic health of the Georgia Strait region.

-Now is truly the time for us to come together – more than ever before – to stop the harm being done every day to the critical habitat and food sources of these incredible whales.
-The population has decreased by 30% in just the past decade we can’t afford to lose anymore.
+Now is truly the time for us to come together – more than ever before – to stop the harm being done to the critical habitat and food sources of Southern Resident orcas.
+The population has decreased by 30% in the past decade.
+We can’t afford to lose any more.Learn More